GO TO TOP OF PAGE GO TO TOP OF PAGE

 independence through technology for those who are disabled or have diseases

-voice activated solutions for products SOLUTIONS PAGE 6 GO TO SOLUTIONS LIST PAGE GO TO SOLUTIONS LIST PAGE
+voice activated solutions for products GO TO CUSTOM SOLUTIONS LIST PAGE GO TO CUSTOM SOLUTIONS LIST PAGE

 Project #131 Robert D. - ALS